Matching while Learning: Related literature

+In our case, there are two key aspects that make such a reduction to combinatorial bandits infeasible.
+First, the number of workers and jobs on real-world platforms is large, and hence the number of possible matchings is prohibitively large, even when one accounts for limited variety in job types (worker types are unknown and there is a vast heterogeneity in worker histories).
+Thus decentralization is critical to obtaining a practically feasible solution, which is a feature rarely seen in combinatorial bandit algorithms.
+Second, the fact that the workers are arriving and leaving asynchronously means that the set of possible matchings, and hence the set of combinatorial arms, is changing over time, which is another feature that is relatively uncommon in the extant literature.
+An example is \cite{chakrabarti2009mortal}, which considers this problem in a non-combinatorial setting.

-We conclude by discussing some other directions of work that are related to this paper.
-There are a number of recent pieces of work that consider efficient matching in dynamic two-sided matching markets \cite{akbarpour2014dynamic, anderson2015dynamic, baccara2015optimal, hu2015dynamic, kadam2015multi, damiano2005stability, kurino2009credibility, das2005two}; a related class of dynamic resource allocation problems, online bipartite matching, is also well studied in the computer science community (see \cite{mehta2012online} for a survey).
-Similar to the current paper, \citet{fershtman2015dynamic} also study matching with learning, mediated by a central platform.
+{\bf Other dynamic stochastic matching models.} We briefly discuss a few other directions that are related to this paper.
+There are a number of recent studies that consider efficient matching in dynamic two-sided matching markets \citep{akbarpour2014dynamic, anderson2015dynamic, baccara2015optimal, ozkan2017dynamic, hu2015dynamic, kadam2015multi, damiano2005stability, kurino2020credibility, das2005two}.
+A related class of dynamic resource allocation problems, online bipartite matching, is also well studied in the computer science community (see \cite{mehta2012online} for a survey).
+Similar to the present paper, \citet{fershtman2015dynamic} also study matching with learning, mediated by a central platform.
 Relative to our model, their work does not have constraints on the number of matches per agent, while it does consider agent incentives.
-Finally, a recent work \cite{MassoulieXu2016} studies a pure learning problem in a setting similar to ours with capacity constraints on each type of server/expert; while there are some similarities in the style of analysis, that paper focuses exclusively on learning the exact type, rather than balancing exploration and exploitation as we do in this paper.